From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 How DNScale Implements Anycast

-This dual-AS architecture means customers can choose per-zone whether DNS should be answered from EU-only infrastructure or from the full global footprint, simply by selecting the appropriate nameservers during delegation at the registrar.
+The network is split into two tiers so customers can choose per-zone whether DNS should be answered from EU-only infrastructure or from the full global footprint, simply by selecting the appropriate nameservers during delegation at the registrar.

 The Stack at Each POP

-Every POP runs the same stack:
+Every POP runs the same layered stack:

-3. PowerDNS Authoritative — Serves the actual DNS records from a locally replicated PostgreSQL database.
+3. Authoritative DNS engine — Serves the actual DNS records from a locally replicated database.

 For a deeper look at how DNScale's routing intelligence works beyond basic anycast, including ingress sensing, policy engine, and route signalling, read the Global DNS Resolution Balancing guide.